• 10.00am - 5.30pm

 East India Company

-Originally formed in 1600 purely to trade with the Mughal Empire, the Company needed to secure its commercial posts at Calcutta, Bombay and Madras.
-It purchased land from Indian rulers to build its settlements on, and recruited native armed forces to protect them.
+Originally formed in 1600, purely to trade with the Mughal Empire, the Company needed to secure its commercial posts at Calcutta (Kolkata), Bombay (Mumbai) and Madras (Chennai).
+It purchased land from Indian rulers to build its settlements on, and recruited local armed forces to protect them.
 Eventually, these evolved into the Bengal, Bombay and Madras Armies.

 Major-General Lord Robert Clive, 1764